 Logbook audit guide

-A logbook audit is not just a total-time check.
-Before a checkride, the instructor and applicant should confirm the required experience, required training, knowledge-test report, recent practical-test preparation, and the correct endorsements all line up with the certificate or rating sought.
+A pre-checkride logbook audit checklist is not just a total-time check.
+Before a practical test, the instructor and applicant should confirm required experience, required training, knowledge-test report status, recent practical-test preparation, and the correct endorsements for the certificate or rating sought.

-This checklist is built around the endorsement side of that review.
-Use Simply Endorsed CFI to find the model endorsement language, then compare the actual logbook, application, and training record against the current FARs and FAA guidance.
+This guide is built around the endorsement audit side of a DPE logbook review.
+Use Simply Endorsed CFI to find model endorsement language, then compare the actual logbook, application, and training record against current FARs and FAA guidance.

 Endorsement-focused audit checklist